embano1/tinywww/README.md

 # About

-Minimalistic web server to serve a static file, e.g. log file.
+Minimalistic web server to serve a static files, e.g. a log and status file under separate handlers.
 Useful for building appliances and other systems where small footprint is preferred.

+> **Note:** Right now two handlers are supported (i.e. two files).
+Open an issue and I'll work on improving this code ;)

 See the `Releases` section for pre-compiled builds and source code.
 Docker artifacts are also available, e.g. `embano1/tinywww:latest`.